 As a personal finance writer and editor, Brady’s goal is to break down complex credit card topics in a way that helps consumers make the best decisions for their finances – whether it’s choosing the best cards for their spending needs, getting out of debt, starting a business or planning a dream vacation with points and miles.

 Featured in: “U.S. Credit Card Debt Closed at an All-Time High Last Year," interviewed by Samantha Rosen of The Points Guy, March 2019, Wintrust Business Lunch, interview with John Williams of WGN Radio, January 2018, Goodwill letters: A note can get a credit blemish wiped away, CreditCards.com, June 2018, How did that get on my credit report?, CreditCards.com, February 2018, Financial infidelity poll: 31% say hiding accounts worse than cheating, January 2018

 Our editorial team and our expert review board provide an unbiased analysis of the products we feature.
 Our comparison service is compensated by our partners, and may influence where or how products are featured on the site.
 Learn more about our partners and how we make money.
 Please note: The star-rating system on this page is based on our independent card scoring methodology and is not influenced by advertisers or card issuers.

-- Bachelor of Arts degree in mass communication from Louisiana State University in Baton Rouge
+- Bachelor of Arts degree in Mass Communication, Louisiana State University, Baton Rouge